 - Interactive Notebooks: Print entire PDF as a mini booklet and add to notebooks using these simple instructions.

-NGSS Standards covered by this organelle reading:
+NGSS Standards covered by this Organelle Reading Worksheet:

 MS-LS1-1 Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells.
 Emphasis is on developing evidence that living things are made of cells, distinguishing between living and non-living cells, and understanding that living things may be made of one cell or many and varied cells.